 Icons are a huge part of mobile app UX design.
 In mobile apps, there’s often not enough space to fit both the icon and its descriptive label.
 Therefore, your app’s icons should be recognizable and clear enough to speak for themselves.

 We recommend conducting icon testing on your designs in order to make sure none of them confuse the end users.
 This will help to ensure a smooth navigation process in the app.

 The size of the buttons, rule of thumb

 Another important design aspect to look out for is the size of the buttons.
-Your users all have different sized fingers and they all need to be able to click a button from the first try.
+Your users all have different-sized fingers and they all need to be able to click a button on the first try.
 Therefore, they shouldn’t be too small, nor too big.
-According to the study conducted by MIT Touch Lab, an ideal height of a button for a mobile app should be minimum 10 mm, considering the average size of a fingertip.
+According to the study conducted by MIT Touch Lab, an ideal height of a button for a mobile app should be a minimum 10 mm, considering the average size of a fingertip.

 Source: Smashing Magazine

 Not only should your app be easy to use and navigate, it should also be fast and quick to respond to users’ actions.
 Studies show that 71% of users expect an app to load within 3 seconds.
 And while 3 seconds are good for the app’s loading time, actions inside the app should be performed much faster to maintain good performance.

 By watching and analyzing the recordings of your mobile usability tests you can check if your app is fast enough to adapt to users’ expectations.
 And in case it’s not, there’s still some optimization work to be done on the back-end.